maxsayenko/happyt/README.md

 Happyt is an app to track habits.
 Bringing awareness to the amount of activities that we do, whether they are good or bad.

 Steps to install:
-- Clone the repo: git clone https://github.com/maxsayenko/happyt.git
+- Clone the repo: *$ git clone https://github.com/maxsayenko/happyt.git*
-- CD into the directory: cd happyt
+- CD into the directory: *$ cd happyt*
-- install Cocoa Pods: pod install and you should see something like this
+- install Cocoa Pods: *$ pod install* and you should see something like this
 ```
 Analyzing dependencies
 Downloading dependencies